Welcome

 - Hon.
 Secretary / Membership Secretary: Rob K.

 - Hon.
-Treasurer: Nora
+Treasurer: Dave

 - Advertising and Media: Heather

-- General Comittee Members: Carol & Ishbel
+- General Comittee Members: Carol, Ishbel & Nora

-The Beginner/Improver Class teachers are: Heather and Dave
+The Beginner/Improver Class teachers are: Heather

 The Advanced Class teachers are: Barbara H. and Pam D.

-The Beginner/Improver Class musicians are: Ishbel (Violin), Steve (Tin Whistle) and a Guitarist.
+The Beginner/Improver Class musicians are: Ishbel (Violin), Steve (Tin Whistle) and Ken (Guitarist).

-RSCDS Membership
+Class Fees and RSCDS Membership

-Royal Scottish Country Dance Society (RSCDS) membership runs from July to June each year and comprises a subscription to RSCDS HQ plus a portion retained by RSCDS Manchester branch.
+Royal Scottish Country Dance Society (RSCDS) membership runs from August to July each year and comprises a subscription to RSCDS HQ plus a portion retained by RSCDS Manchester branch.
 The branch portion of the fee is used to administer your membership locally and subsidise our classes and events.
+Note: You do not need to be a member of the RSCDS to enjoy dancing at RSCDS Manchester Branch classes or dances.

 Membership of the Royal Scottish Country Dance Society (RSCDS) entitles you to: